OpenG2P/openg2p-pbms-bg-tasks/openg2p-bg-task-celery-workers/README.md

    Processes G2P beneficiary lists with a PROCESSING eligibility_process_status.
 Runs eligibility checks and updates the status to reflect the outcome (e.g., ELIGIBLE, INELIGIBLE, or ERROR).

 2. **Entitlement Worker**
-   Handles BeneficiaryListDetails with a PROCESSING entitlement_status.
+   Handles BeneficiaryListDetails with a PROCESSING entitlement_process_status.
 Calculates entitlements for eligible beneficiaries and updates their entitlement records accordingly.

 3. **Disbursement Envelope Creation Worker**
    Processes entitlement records that are ready for envelope creation.
 Generates disbursement envelopes and updates their status to indicate readiness for batch grouping.